pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 - `.spec.from.host`: the address of the TiDB cluster to be backed up.
 - `.spec.from.port`: the port of the TiDB cluster to be backed up.
 - `.spec.from.user`: the accessing user of the TiDB cluster to be backed up.
-- `.spec.from.tidbSecretName`: the secret of the credential needed by the `.spec.from.user` TiDB cluster to be backed up.
+- `.spec.from.tidbSecretName`: the secret of the user password of the `.spec.from.user` TiDB cluster.

 More S3-compatible `provider`s are described as follows: